Fibrations by plane projective rational quartic curves in characteristic two: Introduction

-The first two columns do not suffice to distinguish between the five families of curves, because \ref{2024_06_01_23:24} and~\ref{2024_06_01_23:25} have the same entries.
-This motivates us to introduce a second canonical field of the regular curve $C|K$, which we call the \emph{pseudocanonical field} of $C$.
-Recall that the \emph{canonical field} of $C$ is the subfield of $F=K(C)$ generated over $K$ by the quotients of its non-zero holomorphic Kähler differentials; since $C$ is non-hyperelliptic, this field coincides with $F$ in all five cases.
-The pseudocanonical field, on the other hand, is defined as the subfield $E$ of $F$ generated by the quotients of the non-zero \emph{exact} Kähler holomorphic differentials; we show that the field extension $F|E$ has degree 4 in each case, and that it is purely inseparable, i.e., $E=K(C_2)$, only in cases~\ref{2024_06_01_23:21} or~\ref{2024_06_01_23:24}.
+The first two columns in Table~\ref{2025_04_03_02:45} do not provide a distinction between the last two classes of curves.
+This motivates us to introduce and study a second canonical field of the regular curve $C|K$.
+Recall that the \emph{canonical field} of $C|K$ is the subfield of $F=K(C)$ generated over $K$ by the quotients of all non-zero holomorphic differentials of $C$.
+Since $C$ is non-hyperelliptic, this field coincides with $F$ in all five cases.
+We define the \emph{pseudocanonical field} of $C|K$ as the subfield $E$ of $F$ generated over $K$ by the quotients of all non-zero \emph{exact} holomorphic differentials of $C$.
+We show that the field extension $E\su F$ has degree $4=p^2$ in all cases, and that it is purely inseparable, i.e., $E=K(C_2)$, only in cases~\ref{2024_06_01_23:21} and~\ref{2024_06_01_23:24}.